The Fortynine Palms Oasis is a popular and well-traveled hike to a shady palm oasis just outside the town of Twentynine Palms.

 Hike

 The trail from the parking lot to the oasis is developed and easy to follow.
 However, don't let the short 3.1-mile round trip fool you - this hike packs quite a punch.
-It climbs more than 300 feet up and 300 feet back down to the oasis.
+It climbs more than 300 feet up and then descends 300 feet back down to the oasis.
 Remember that you must repeat this to return to the parking lot.

 The trail climbs steeply up the rocky hillside from the parking lot kiosk.
 You'll find some rock-carved steps as the trail keeps a steady grade to the high point.
 At a switchback a half mile up is a sweeping view of the town of Twentynine Palms and the Marine base beyond.
 While you are catching your breath, you might wonder why a town called Twentynine Palms has an oasis called Fortynine Palms.
 The Oasis of Mara at the Visitor Center once had 29 palms, which the town was named after.